bostongolang/golang-lab-testing/projects/basic/redis/5-test-renamenx.md

 *Difficulty Level: Medium*

+Renamenx renames a key if it doesn't exist.
+Redis docs are [here](http://redis.io/commands/renamenx).

 1. :star2:  In `redis_test.go`, create a `TestRenamenxChangesKey` function to test the renaming of a key.
 Code is [here](https://github.com/hoisie/redis/blob/master/redis.go#L412-L418)

 ```